Department of Computer Science

 B.A. majors in computer science must fulfill all Foundations, Approaches, Connections, and Supplemental General Education requirements.

-The following is a suggested plan of study for B.A. majors.
+The following is a suggested four-year plan of study for B.A. majors.

-ENGL 105 (composition and rhetoric Foundations); foreign language level 2 and 3 (Foundations); lifetime fitness; first-year seminar or COMP 110 (if needed); COMP 401; MATH 231 (quantitative reasoning Foundations course)
+ENGL 105 (composition and rhetoric Foundations); foreign language level 2 and 3 (Foundations); lifetime fitness; first-year seminar or COMP 110 or COMP 116 (if needed); COMP 401; MATH 231 (quantitative reasoning Foundations course)

 An appropriate physical and life sciences Approaches course; COMP 283, 410, and 411; four additional Approaches and Connections courses